 In modern construction practices, bricks are categorized according to their component materials and method of manufacture.
 Under this classification, there are five common types.

 01 of 05

 Burnt Clay Bricks

-Burnt clay bricks are typically sold in four classes, with first-class offering the best quality and most strength.
-These high-grade burnt clay bricks have no noticeable flaws and naturally cost more than lower classes.
+Burnt clay bricks are typically sold in four classes.
+First-class burnt-clay bricks are the best, offering the best quality and strength.
+These high-grade burnt clay bricks have no noticeable flaws and cost more than lower classes.

 When burnt clay bricks are used in walls, they require plastering or rendering with mortar.
 Uses for burnt clay bricks include masonry walls, foundations, and columns.

 02 of 05

 Sand lime bricks (calcium silicate bricks) are made by mixing sand, fly ash, and lime.
 Pigments may also be added for color.
 The mixture is then molded under pressure to form bricks.
 Sand lime bricks are not fired in kilns in the same manner as burnt clay bricks; instead, the materials bond together by a chemical reaction that occurs as the wet bricks dry under heat and pressure.
 Sand lime bricks offer advantages such as: